datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 # Create Teams

-Teams are how you will navigate Ambassador Cloud.
-A Team is where users will sign in within your Organization, clusters will be connected, and give you the ability to use all the features of Ambassador Cloud.
+A [Team](#ambassador-cloud-team) is where users will sign in within your Organization, clusters will be connected, and give you the ability to use all the features of Ambassador Cloud.

 ## GitHub and GitLab as provider